16 Jan 25

 3) Reinforces Brand Identity

 Website tinting also provides an additional layer of branding.
-It helps to extend your brand’s colors into the browser’s interface and reinforce your brand identity every time a user opens your site.
-It’s particularly effective for businesses that prioritize strong branding to establish brand recognition across platforms.
+It extends your brand’s colors into the browser’s interface and reinforces your identity when someone visits your site.
+This is beneficial for businesses looking to prioritise building strong branding on different online platforms.

 4) Encourages Active User Interaction